 One of the first to claim the subject was probably Jules Verne in his novel "Voyage round the moon", in which he described the onset of weightlessness and its effects on the passengers of his space ship.
 He already gave the impression that he sees weightlessness as an exhilarating state and he let his protagonists enjoy their experience.

 But mostly zero-g was only a side effect in many science fiction stories and novels because it fit into the story.
 I got this impression for example when reading Perry Rhodan.
-Only a few stories make weightlessness the main subject of the story.
+Only a few stories make weightlessness their theme of the story.

 Exceptionally standing out I hereby find the novellas "Stardance", "Starseed" and "Starmind" written by Jeanne und Spider Robinson.
-They address the connection of dance and weightlessness and the longing of man for freedom of movement as their main subject (an abstract of their novellas can be found here).
+They address the connection of dance and weightlessness and the longing of man for freedom of movement as their main subject.

 Another book, this time a thriller, that makes weightlessness its main subject ist "Solar station" by Andreas Eschbach.
 This thriller is set on a station in space which collects solar energy, to beam it down to earth to satisfy its energy needs.